 where $\Delta E^+ \equiv \Delta E^\infty$ is the energy radiated to infinity, $\Delta E^- \equiv \Delta E^H$ is the energy absorbed by the black hole, and similarly for the angular momentum.

 As was pointed out by Hopper \cite{Hopper:2017iyq}, the integral in Eq.~\eqref{eq:weighting_coeffs} converges very slowly (if it converges at all) if you use the standard CPM and ZM variables.
-Fortunately, Hopper also showed how to derive new master functions which obey the same homogeneous ODE but for which the sources fall of faster at large radius and thus the integrand convergences more rapidly.\footnote{Whittall and Barack \cite{Whittall:2023xjp} developed an alternative approach to increase the rate of convergence of the integrand using integration by parts which I have not investigated in the RWZ. } Hopper showed that each ``higher-order master function'' is related to the previous one via
+Fortunately, Hopper also showed how to derive new master functions which obey the same homogeneous ordinary differential equation (ODE) but for which the sources fall off faster at large radius and thus the integrand converges more rapidly.\footnote{Whittall and Barack \cite{Whittall:2023xjp} developed an alternative approach to increase the rate of convergence of the integrand using integration by parts which I have not investigated in the RWZ. } Hopper showed that each ``higher-order master function'' is related to the previous one via

 where the $n$ index denotes the order of the source.
 By construction, when one acts on $\Psi_\lm^{(n+1)}$ with $\mathcal{L}_{\ell}$ the coefficient of the $\delta''(r-r_p(t))$ cancels and the resulting source takes the same form as Eq.~\eqref{eq:source_TD_fully_evaluated}, i.e.,